sonic-net/DASH/documentation/general/dash-sonic-hld.md

 	- 	All outbound metered traffic from an ENI
 	- 	All inbound metered traffic towards an ENI
 - Customer is billed based on number of bytes sent/received separately.
 A distinct counter must be supported for outbound vs inbound traffic of each category.
-- Application shall utilize the metering hardware resource in an optimized manner by allocating meter id and de-allocating when not-in-use
+- Application shall utilize the metering hardware resource in an optimized manner by allocating meter id and deallocating when not-in-use
 - Application shall bind all associated metering buckets to an ENI.
 During ENI deletion, all associated metering bucket binding should be auto-removed.
 - Inbound billing - Route rule table shall have metering bucket association for inbound traffic.
 Different inbound scenarios are TBD.